Contact us about buying from the UK

 DIT’s Data Protection Officer

-Contact the DPO with any concerns about how DIT handles your personal information.
+Contact the DPO with any concerns about how DBT handles your personal information.

 Data Protection Officer